Rule Change: Open

 - Clarifying that the trigger for procuring RERT is a breach of the reliability standard

 - Increasing the time for AEMO to procure reserves from nine months to 12 months ahead of when it considers reserves will be needed

 - Introducing a price guide on the RERT so that the price paid for RERT is less than the cost of involuntary load shedding

 - Encouraging the market to be the primary means by which reliability is delivered by strengthening the provisions that govern that the RERT only includes out-of-market reserves

 - Improving transparency of how the RERT works and how much it costs.

 Stakeholder submissions on the draft determination are due by 21 March 2019.

 A technical working group is helping to inform the AEMC’s assessment of this rule change request.
 The group comprises experts from generators, network businesses, retailers, consumer groups and AEMO.

-The draft determination for this rule change is scheduled for publication on 31 January 2019.
+The final determination for this rule change is scheduled for publication by 2 May 2019.